 Admittedly, there are a couple of steps to making this chocolate cake, but it’s one of those occasional cakes that’s worth savouring.
-If you hustle, you could have this cake ready for dessert on Sunday.
+That said, it make the perfect weekend treat or Sunday dessert.
 Happy chocolate Day!

 Mascarpone caramel frosting